shivamgupta/ContactsApp/README.md

 - Implementing ViewModel with LiveData Observer

 ## API Used
-The API used to get random user data is called RandomUser [Link](https://randomuser.me/).
+The API used to get random user data is called [RandomUser](https://randomuser.me/).

 ## Architecture
 ![Demo](demo/mvvm.png)